-- Wonderful beachfront setting; all 103 suites have ocean views and private balconies
+- Wonderful beachfront setting; all 103 suites have ocean or garden views and private balconies

-- Superb activities, including surfing (there's a surf school on-site with great instructors), yoga (the shala is beautifully positioned on the shore), and the excellent Paradise spa
+- Superb activities, including surfing (there's a surf school on-site with great instructors), yoga (the shala is beautifully positioned on the shore), and the excellent Paradise Ecospa

-- Lovely food across a range of outlets, with plenty of healthy options (and it's not overly expensive)
+- A choice of food outlets, with healthy options (and it's not overly expensive)

 - Charming helpful staff

 - Under an hour from Agadir airport, and two hours from Essaouira, so access is straightforward.
 If you're planning to explore you'll need a car, but otherwise you can easily travel by taxi transfer (book travel and excursions at reception)

 - We found the heated pools a bit chilly when we stayed in February, we are assured they are now heated to 24ºC